nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 5. nanay: pragmatic representation.
 6. la caze: generosity (common basis for action, obligation, etc.).
 7. universalizability.
-8. etc.
+8. moss: probabilistic contents, inward positionality toward a thought (*involutional credence*).

-so here, we study as an object of web science, *pragmatic* or *perlocutionary metonymysis* and *transformative metonymy* as a *genre of transclusivity* in patasemiosis. other genres would be "performative metaphor" or "non-parodic irony" of which the present study's object may conflict or cohere in meaning.
+so here, we study as an object of web science, *attitudinal metarepresentation*, *pragmatic echo* or *perlocutionary metonymysis* and *transformative metonymy* as a *genre of transclusivity* in patasemiosis. other genres would be "performative metaphor" or "non-parodic irony" of which the present study's object may conflict or cohere in meaning.

 #### interactability